Rebirth Year Thirteen

 –FLASHBACK: From Gotham City Villains 100-Page Anniversary Giant #1 Part 5.
 Batman (Dick) and Robin defeat Mad Hatter, shutting down his macabre theme park eighty miles outside of Gotham.
 This is Robin’s first encounter with Mad Hatter.

-–REFERENCE: In Justice League Vol. 3 #29, Justice League Vol. 4 #6, Justice League Vol. 4#51, Superman Vol. 4 #37Wonder Woman Vol. 5 Annual #2, Heroes in Crisis #5, Aquaman Vol. 8 #49, and Tales from the Dark Multiverse: Blackest Night #1—originally told in “BLACKEST NIGHT.”
+–REFERENCE: In Justice League Vol. 3 #29, Justice League Vol. 4 #6, Justice League Vol. 4#51, Superman Vol. 4 #37Wonder Woman Vol. 5 Annual #2, Heroes in Crisis #5, Aquaman Vol. 8 #49, Tales from the Dark Multiverse: Blackest Night #1, and DC’s I Know What You Did Last Crisis #1 Part 6—originally told in “BLACKEST NIGHT.”
 Tons of dead superheroes and super-villains (including deceased heroes from alternate universes) rise up from the grave as evil zombies courtesy of Nekron, Black Hand, and the dark energy of the Black Lantern Power Battery.
 (As referenced in Justice League Incarnate #5, Nekron is an agent of the Great Darkness.)
 A big war erupts on Earth involving the zombie Black Lantern Corps, evil Yellow Lanterns (Sinestro’s Sinestro Corps), the Green Lantern Corps, and a host of other superheroes.
 While the main action of “Blackest Night” doesn’t really involve any member of the Bat-Family, Batman (Dick Grayson), Robin, Red Robin, and Deadman do encounter some zombie Black Lanterns in Gotham.
 (Note that, as per DC’s Terror Through Time #1 Part 8, Damian does not meet Deadman.)
 “Blackest Night” is also important because it alerts Hal Jordan and Flash (Barry Allen) to the fact that something ain’t right about Bruce’s corpse.
 This happens when the Black Power Battery summons “Bruce” out of his grave, revealing that it was actually his mindless clone that they buried, not the real Bruce.
 Despite this, Hal and Barry aren’t 100% sure.
 They immediately tell Dick that Bruce might still be alive, but unfortunately, Dick doesn’t believe them.
 Eventually, Nekron tries to kills the emergent Entity, part universal demiurge and living embodiment of the White Light of Creation, which spawned the rest of the Emotional Electromagnetic Spectrum way back when life first appeared in the cosmos.
 By his actions, Nekron causes the Entity to retreat into White Lantern Battery form and then divest its power into Hal, who spreads the White Light into some of the Black Lanterns to create a resistance force of White Lanterns.
 The good guys are joined by the other multicolored Lantern armies: the Red Lantern Corps, Blue Lantern Corps, Indigo Tribe, Star Sapphire Corps, Green Lantern Corps, and Larfleeze (the sole “Agent Orange,” who controls a few zombified Orange Lantern ring-constructs).
+The different Lantern armies also recruit new members, with various colored rings going to Lex Luthor, Wonder Woman, Ganthet, Barry Allen, Scarecrow, Mera, and others.
 This mass assemblage of superheroes is too much for the bad guys to take.
 After the Black Lanterns and other villains are defeated, Dick keeps a black power ring and yellow power ring and stores them in the Bat-Bunker.
-The White Lantern Power Battery restores life to several deceased people, most notably Aquaman, Martian Manhunter, and Captain Boomerang.
-The heroes celebrate the return of their friends.
+The White Lantern Power Battery restores life to several deceased people, most notably Aquaman, Martian Manhunter, Captain Boomerang, and Max Lord.
+The heroes celebrate the return of their friends (and lament the return of their foes).
+Lord is able to use his metapowers to keep a low profile.

 –REFERENCE: In Flash Vol. 5 #21, Green Arrow Vol. 6 #23, Justice League of America Vol. 5 #17, Titans Vol. 3 #20-21, Infinite Frontier Secret Files #2 (Infinite Frontier Secret Files Print Edition #1), and Nightwing Vol. 4 2021 Annual—originally told in Justice League: Cry for Justice, “RISE AND FALL,” and Justice League of America Vol. 2 #41-42 (“TEAM HISTORY”).
 In the wake of “Blackest Night,” Vixen disbands the Justice League.
 Batman (Dick Grayson) and Donna Troy form a new Justice League with various random members.
 The new team hunts for a fugitive Prometheus, Electrocutioner, and Clayface III (who now is permanently free of his containment suit) after the villains critically injure Red Arrow and bomb Star City.
 One of Prometheus and Electrocutioner’s bomb blasts injures Clayface III and kills Red Arrow’s five-year-old daughter Lian Harper.
 Red Arrow is so distraught that he relapses into heroin use.
 After the heroes bust Electrocutioner, a solo Green Arrow (Oliver Queen) finds Prometheus before anyone else and executes him, shaking the hero community to its moral core.
 (Prometheus will rear his vile head again, so he either gets resurrected or isn’t actually dead now.)
 After this louche affair concludes, Prometheus’ costume goes on display in the Watchtower Trophy Room.
 Eventually, the JL line-up whittles itself down to only Dick, Donna, Supergirl, Congo Bill (William Glenmorgan), and Congorilla.
 (Congo Bill is a human that can magickally swap minds with the giant golden King Kong called Congorilla.)
 Wonder Woman, Cyborg, Starfire, Jade, Starman (Mikaal Tomas of the planet Talok III), and Jesse Quick (former Liberty Belle II, and daughter of Johnny Quick and the original Liberty Belle) will eventually join too, though.[5]